Tony Marston's Blog About software development, PHP and OOP

 Object-oriented programming is not a panacea.
 Program components must be designed for reusability.
 There is a set of design techniques that makes object-oriented software more reusable.

 Before I rewrote my development framework in PHP I built a small sample application to demonstrate (to myself at first) that I could write effective software in PHP using this new-fangled buzzword called object oriented programming.
 I did not not go on any training courses, instead I read the PHP Manual, found some code examples on the interweb thingy and in some books, and combined this with my decades of previous programming experience and simply followed my nose and wrote code that worked, and then refactored it until it worked better.
-By "better" I mean replacing large swathes of genric/boilerplate code with reusable modules that can be called many times instead of being duplicated many times.
+By "better" I mean replacing large swathes of generic/boilerplate code with reusable modules that can be called many times instead of being duplicated many times.
 This meant that I only had one central version of that code that was easier to debug, and then that bug-free version was instantly available wherever it was referenced.

 I started off by creating a separate class for each database table to carry out the CRUD operations that could be performed on that table.
 After creating my second class I move all the duplicated code into an abstract table class so that it could be shared using inheritance.
 When I found that I needed to insert some custom code into some concrete table classes I found that my use of an abstract class with its existing set of fixed/invariable methods made it easy as I could implement the Template Method Pattern by adding in some customisable "hook" methods which did nothing unless they were given implementations in any concrete subclass.
 This means that in every concrete table class the generic/boilerplate code is inherited from the abstract class which means that the only code required is that for the unique business rules.